N Line (RTD): History

-The possibilities and studies for a rail line in the North Metropolitan Denver have existed since the opening of the Light Rail Central Corridor in 1994.
-In the 2004 election year voters approved the North Metro Corridor as part of the RTD FasTracks expansion plan.
-In September 2006 the Environmental Impact Statement (EIS) was started, with completion in late 2010, and gaining approval by the Federal Transit Administration in April 2011.
-A preexisting railroad right-of-way for the line was purchased in 2009.
-The contract to build the North Metro Rail line to 124th Avenue was awarded to Graham, Balfour Beatty, Hamon Constructors (GBBH) in November 2013 with notice to proceed in December 2013.
-The GBBH contract included an option that when funding is available RTD can exercise the option to build the line to 162nd Avenue.
+Studies for a rail line connecting Denver to its northern suburbs had existed since the opening of the light rail Central Corridor in 1994.
+In 2004, voters approved the North Line as part of the FasTracks expansion plan.
+The line's Environmental Impact Statement (EIS) started in 2006 and was completed in late 2010.
+It received final approval by the Federal Transit Administration (FTA) in April 2011.
+The contract to build the North Line was awarded to Graham, Balfour Beatty, and Hamon, doing business as Regional Rail Partners (RRP), in November 2013.